For Teachers & Administrators

 • Separate area for special awards judges if applicable

-• Photography plan — document the event for social media and the annual report
+• Photography plan — document the event for social media and your annual report

-• Emergency contact list (FairGame point of contact, OAS contact)
+• Emergency contact list (FairGame point of contact, state affiliate contact)

 Downloads & templates

 Most templates below are available via the Teacher Portal.
-Public resources are available immediately.
+Public resources are available immediately without an account.

 Administrator Proposal Template